 - If you don’t address any openings in or around your windows, you may still have noise coming into your home.
 You’ll need adequate acoustic/draft sealing to complete the job.

 - Even if you are an experienced DIYer and execute a flawless secondary glazing conversion, this form of window soundproofing can only address more moderate forms of noise pollution.

 Secondary Glazing Preserves the Look of Heritage Windows

 Contrary to popular belief, secondary glazing is not the best option for preserving your heritage windows.
 It will at least allow you to retain your existing timber windows, but your windows won’t look the same.
 Slapping an aluminium framed sheet of acrylic on the inside of your window isn’t aesthetically pleasing and may even reduce the value of your property depending on how the finished job looks.
-With sash windows, which are common in heritage buildings, secondary glazing will degrade the functionality of your windows as well as the appearance.
+With sash windows, which are common in heritage buildings, secondary glazing will degrade the functionality of your windows as well as their appearance.

 You can, however, have gorgeous windows, with the original charm and beauty preserved with retrofit double glazing.
 What many people don’t understand is that with Thermawood’s patented retrofitting, you are not getting a whole new window installation like with new double glazed windows.
 The existing timber frame remains.
 An experienced Thermawood franchisee will use a patented dry glazing process to cut out a small portion of your wooden frame and replace your single pane of glass with a double glazing unit, fitted with acoustic seals to address any cracks where sound could otherwise enter your home.

 A Wider Air Gap is the Key to Better Soundproofing